+ENVS2018 Environmental Science Field School 2023 Kioloa report

+Outline

-Project outline: For the second week the report will focus more on biodiversity.
-In particular you should examine the composition and structure of different plant communities at Kioloa, whether animal communities also differ, and how these patterns relate to the underlying soils and geology.
+For the Kioloa week of the Field School, the report will focus more on biodiversity.
+In particular, you should examine the composition and structure of different plant communities, whether animal communities also differ, and how these patterns relate to the underlying soils and geology.

-The reports must use our field collected data.
-We will work together to collect and summarise the data during the field trip and will share the summarised data so that all students are working with the same information.
-We do not ask you to conduct any additional statistical analysis.
-Rather, the task is to describe and patterns in the data that we have shared and indicate what processes have influenced the development of these patterns,
+The reports must use our field-collected data.
+We will work together to collect and summarise the data we collect, then we will share these summaries so everyone is working with the same information.
+You will not be required to conduct any additional statistical analyses.
+Rather, the task is to describe the patterns you observe in the data we have shared with you, and indicate what processes/drivers have influenced the development of these patterns.

-Word count 2,000

-(unless you are an ENVS student and have chosen this for you long report, in which case it is 2,800 words)
+Task

-Task: Describe variation across the Kioloa campus in the plant communities and associated fauna, considering the data that were collected across all the sites.
+Describe variation across the Kioloa campus in the plant communities and associated fauna, considering the data we collected across all the sites.
 This survey information could be used to make decisions regarding changes in land use.

-(note: whereas the first week report you were asked to focus on ONE location, this report should cover all the sites we surveyed at Kioloa)
+Note: whereas the first week report you were asked to focus on ONE location, this report should cover ALL the sites we surveyed at Kioloa.

+Word count

+ENVS2018 students: 2,000 words.

+ENVS6218 students who have chosen this to be their long report: 2,800 words.

+Word counts do not include references and figure/table legends.

+Sections

+The report should be roughly split into these proportions:

+Sections 1 (Introduction), 2 (Brief literature review) and 3 (Location and site characteristics) should add up to about 15% of the word count for the report.

+Section 4 (Methods) should be about 15% of the word count for the report.

+Section 5 (Results) should be about 35% of the word count for the report.

+Section 6 and 7 (Discussion and Conclusion) should be about 35% of the word count for the report.

-Report Template
+Report template

 Please replace all red writing with your own words